Top

 Shares

 The Wild Rose Trail is located in North Salt Lake along the foothills and is a popular trail for hiking, running, and mountain bike riders.
-It sees way less people in Winter, so it’s a perfect time to take your dogs.
-Dogs are allowed off-leash year round but it’s best to take them in Winter so you don’t have to worry about bikes flying down the trail, and it’s a much cooler hike.
-This trail can get pretty hot in warm months, and there’s no water available for your pup.
+It sees fewer people in Winter, so it’s a perfect time to take your dogs.

 This would be a perfect trail for very beginner hikers or a hike to take children on.
 You can pick your distance and the elevation gain is extremely gradual.
-Because this trail sits at 5500 ft elevation, the snow melts faster that higher elevation hikes, and can be quite muddy in Spring.
+Because this trail sits at 5500 ft elevation, the snow melts faster than higher elevation hikes, and can be quite muddy in Spring.

 Directions